joelouthan/Theologicus/src/confession-1689/1689-28-1-the-sacraments-appointed-by-christ.md

 Preach Christ and him crucified:

->1 Corinthians 1:21–23 (CSB) For since, in God’s wisdom, the world did not know God through wisdom, God was pleased to save those who believe through the foolishness of what is preached.
+>1 Corinthians 1:21–23 For since, in God’s wisdom, the world did not know God through wisdom, God was pleased to save those who believe through the foolishness of what is preached.
 For the Jews ask for signs and the Greeks seek wisdom, but we preach Christ crucified, a stumbling block to the Jews and foolishness to the Gentiles.

 The world wants us to do these things.
 Other good intended believers want us to do certain things.
 But minister are called to preached the word of God.